scipy-lectures/scientific-python-lectures/intro/matplotlib/index.rst

 All colormaps can be reversed by appending ``_r``.
 For instance, ``gray_r`` is the reverse of ``gray``.

-If you want to know more about colormaps, checks `Documenting the matplotlib colormaps <intro/matplotlib/matplotlib.rst>`_.
+If you want to know more about colormaps, check the `documentation on Colormaps in matplotlib <https://matplotlib.org/tutorials/colors/colormaps.html>`_.

 .. image:: auto_examples/options/images/sphx_glr_plot_colormaps_001.png
    :scale: 80